 M. H. Klaproth, 1798 (translated by J. G. Groschke)

-This use of the landscape, or more precisely the hidden world of landscape revealed by anthropologic activity is one point of reference.
+This use of the landscape, or more precisely the landscape revealed by anthropologic activity is one point of reference.
 My primary concern is the exploration of colour and texture on the picture plane, heavily dependent on observation of natural colour relationships and of qualities of surface, to the point where these become the subject of the work.
 Reference to scale is deliberately avoided in order to allow these characteristics to predominate.

 Mineralogy and the hidden world to be found in these landscapes-in-miniature is a parallel theme: the colour influences usually come from observation of a collection principally unearthed and scavenged from the spoil heaps of Cornwall’s disused mines and mining heritage.
 I will often mix the two sources, irrespective of its scientific accuracy, even resorting to juxtaposing and mixing two or more colours from unrelated minerals.
 But this is always for the sake of the painting’s composition: it is a response rather than a recording.
 These references are frequently made in conjunction with the matrix of rock in which they are found.
 It is the natural relationships that help bring a rationale to the compositions.
 The colours may well get modified in qualities of saturation and tone during the picture making process, but without direct observation of the specimens the work could not evolve as it does.”